DEFNA/defna.org/_posts/2023-02-02-board-updates.md

 ### Peter Grandstaff

-Peter is a django developer and co-founder of Two Rock Software, a North Carolina based software development company specializing in business workflow automation.
+Peter is a Django developer and co-founder of Two Rock Software, a North Carolina based software development company specializing in business workflow automation.
 He also enjoys solving devops puzzles.
 When he's not working he loves exploring new foods, gardening, and movement practices like martial arts, aerial dance, and contact improv.